 And a silver sixpence in your shoe

 Placing a silver sixpence in the bride's left shoe is a symbol of wealth.
 This is not just to bring the bride financial wealth but also a wealth of happiness and joy throughout her married life.
+In the past, an Irish 5 pence coin could be worn in place of the sixpence in the shoe.

 Wedding Gowns

 The bride's white gown has become so traditional that many cannot imagine anything else but this is relatively recent development in the Celtic lands.
+Anne of Brittany made the white wedding dress popular in 1499.
+In the 19th century colored bridal dresses were quite common at country weddings.

 Before that, a woman just wore her best dress.
 In biblical days, blue (not white) represented purity (as mentioned above), and the bride and groom would wear a blue band around the bottom of their wedding attire.